OWASP/www-chapter-nakhchivan/index.md

   <h2>Activities & Impact</h2>
   <p>
     Since its founding, OWASP Nakhchivan has played a pivotal role in elevating cybersecurity awareness in the region.
-    Through educational programs, technical seminars, and community-led events, we help developers, enterprises, and students adopt security-by-design approaches in their projects.
+    Through educational programs, technical seminars, and community led events, we help developers, enterprises, and students adopt security by design approaches in their projects.
     Our chapter’s influence extends across the South Caucasus and neighboring regions, establishing Nakhchivan as a growing center for cybersecurity excellence.
   </p>
 </section>